insparian/insparian.github.io/_posts/2022-11-30-Nomad-Malta.md

 - Proof of accommodation: temprary accommodation of 1 month for the letter of final approval.
 Long-term accommodation covering the whole duration of the resident permit (min.
 12 months) is needed for the resident card.
 - Healthy insurance: local/international fully-comprehensive health insurance covering for one year, travel insurance policy is not accepted.

-_Disclaimer: This article was written by ChatGPT with the essential information I provided.
-This article also contains affiliate links that may generate revenue which does not impact my user experiences shared in this blog._
+_Disclaimer: This article was written by ChatGPT with the essential information I provided._